scriptcs-contrib/scriptcs-splunk/README.md

 * To load a script file using the Mono engine use: `scriptcs -modules "mono" start.csx`
 * To load the REPL using the Mono engine use the -r swtich: `scriptcs -modules "mono" -r`

-Note: You do not have to use async/await for ScriptCs.Splunk.
+*Note*: You do not have to use async/await for ScriptCs.Splunk.
 However you will need to access the Result object on any methods that return a Task in order to get the value.
 # Install
 `scriptcs -install ScriptCs.Splunk`